LonelyRick/second-deliverable/README.md

 5) Add in a folder all the downloaded PDFs that you want to have analyzed

-6) Get Grobid Docker image and run it in port 8070
+6) Get Grobid Docker image and run it in port 8070 make sure to be on your working directory first
 ```bash
 docker pull lfoppiano/grobid:0.7.2
 docker run -t --rm -p 8070:8070 lfoppiano/grobid:0.7.2
 ```

-8) Run the code the input parameter "path" should be the path of the folder where the papers are located
+7) Run the code the input parameter "path" should be the path of the folder where the papers are located
 ```bash
 python IAOSGrupo.py path
 ```